pylhc/omc3/README.md

 ### Installing

-To use the codes, first a local copy should be obtained via git clone.
-To run the codes, the package has to be either installed using `pip install -e /path/to/omc3` or can be used temporarily by appending the path to PYTHONPATH.
+To use the codes, a local copy should be obtained via git clonewhich then has to be either installed using `pip install -e /path/to/omc3` or can be used temporarily by appending the path to PYTHONPATH.
+Alternatively, the previous two steps can be combined with `pip install git+https://github.com/pylhc/omc3.git`.
+Codes can be run with `python -m omc3.SCRIPT --FLAG ARGUMENT`.

 ## Description